richy330/Documentation/Workbench_AnatomyOfWorkingExample.md

 ```
 Arguably, the most important one is `mltutorVariableCheck`.
 During Validation, the variables specified within this field will be compared to the ones in your reference solution.
 Therefore, it allows to check a students solution regarding correct variable definition and results.

-Further Information about how Variable Checks work can be found within the [](AvailableTests)-section
+Further Information about how different Variable Checks work can be found within the [](AvailableTests)-section.

 #### Settings before tests